dnielsen/campsite/README.md

 - Yarn (`npm install -g yarn`)

 ## How to run
-1. Go to the app directory
+1. Go to the server directory
     ```
-    cd packages/app
+    cd packages/server
     ```

 1. Install the dependencies